 What about an insightful experience for your family?

 Have you ever thought of what your children will remember about you?
 Do they know your life story, your struggles, your achievements?
 Who will tell your grandchildren or great-grandchildren about their origins or what the world was like when you were a child? …

-Writing a private autobiography is a very rewarding and enjoyable project.
-It gives you a chance to look back through the years and talk about your fondest memories, the funniest stories and the fascinating people you have met throughout your life.
+Writing an autobiography is a very rewarding and enjoyable project.
+It gives you a chance to look back through the years and talk about your fondest memories, the funniest stories, and the fascinating people you have met throughout your life.
 It is a cathartic experience as when one story links to another, by person or place, you remember something else you had previously forgotten.
 It gives you an excuse to look through the photo album, as you can look to those photos for inspiration when looking for stories, events or people to include in your book.